-At 14 days after treatment also, peppermint oil @ 5ml kg-1 was found as best treatment with 62.33% adult mortality.
-The standard checks, azadirachtin 1500 ppm @ 5ml kg-1 and deltamethrin 2.8 EC @ 1ppm were also found effective and found on par with peppermint oil @ 5ml kg-1.

-It is concluded that EOs and IGRs are showing similar results to that of standard checks.
-The use of EOs and IGRs proved as best alternate insecticides against storage pests.
-EOs and IGRs present a promising alternative to conventional insecticides for storage pest management as these have multiple level of mode of actions, thus the possibility of resistance development is also less probable.
+In conclusion, EOs and IGRs are showing similar results to that of standard checks.
+The use of EOs and IGRs proved to be one of the best alternative insecticides against storage pests.
+The EOs and IGRs present a promising alternative to conventional insecticides for storage pest management as these have multiple level of mode of actions, thus the possibility of resistance development is also less.
 The findings of this study contribute to the development of new EO and IGR based formulations for improved efficacy and pest control even under change in optimal conditions.

 Peppermint oil contains several bioactive components viz., menthol, menthone, limonene, carvone and pulegone which exhibit insecticidal properties (Khani et al., 2012).
-Each bioactive component has varied mode of actions like, menthol, menthone, and pulegone disrupt the nervous system of insects, leading to paralysis and mortality.
+Each bioactive component has varied mode of actions, for example , menthol, menthone, and pulegone disrupt the nervous system of insects, leading to paralysis and mortality.
 Limonene affects insect respiratory systems and has strong repellent properties.
 Carvone and Pulegone interfere with hormonal regulation in insects, reducing larval development.
 All these bioactive compounds are monoterpenes.
 Monoterpenes, which are often volatile and relatively lipophilic substances that can quickly enter insects via cuticle (contact), the respiratory system (fumigation) and the digestive system (ingestion) (Prates et al., 1998). and impede their physiological processes, are primarily responsible for the insecticidal properties of many essential oils.
 The management of storage insects through essential oils is due to their diverse range of effects, including their insecticidal, antifeeding, repellent and ovicidal properties (Weaver and Subramanayam, 2000).

-The results of peppermint oil @ 5ml kg-1 are in line with Alshaibani et al. (2024) who reported that 10% mint oil caused 70 per cent adult mortality of T. castaneum after 7 days after treatment.
+The results of peppermint oil are in line with Alshaibani et al. (2024) who reported that 10% mint oil caused 70 per cent adult mortality of T. castaneum after 7 days of treatment.
 The results are also in accordance with Panezai et al. 2019 who found that peppermint oil caused 70% adult mortality of Trogoderma granarium.
-Kaviya et al. (2021) reported that 6% peppermint oil resulted in 76.00% adult mortality of T. castaneum in stored sesame.
+Kaviya et al. (2021) reported that 6% peppermint oil resulted in 76 per cent adult mortality of T. castaneum in stored sesame.
 The essential oil of Mentha piperita (peppermint) has the potential to control two important stored product pests, T. castaneum and Sitophilus granaries (Atay et al., 2024).
-The results of clove oil @ 5ml kg-1 are in line with Arora et al. (2018) who found that clove oil @ 25% recorded 100% mortality after 48 h of exposure against T. castaneum.
-Elnabawy et al. (2022) reported that clove oil @ 5% recorded 86.66 % against T. castaneum at 180 minutes of exposure.
+The results of clove oil @ 5mL Kg-1 are in line with Arora et al. (2018) who found that clove oil 25% recorded 100% mortality after 48 h of exposure against T. castaneum.
+Elnabawy et al. (2022) reported that clove oil 5% recorded 86.66 Per cent against T. castaneum at 180 minutes of exposure.

 Table 1.
 Effect of treatments on Tribolium castaneum in sesame